This is the Ultimate in Database Systems

 Child Links join "Places" to "Countries" and "Countries" to "England"

-Child Items and Lists inherit User Defined Relationships from all of their parents.
+Child Items and Lists inherit Relationships from their parents.

-User Defined Relationships join one List or Item to another.
+User Defined Relationships can join one List or Item to another.

-By definition, "England" automatically has the Relation ("Contains") to "English Cities".
+By definition, "England" would automatically have the Relation ("Contains") to "London".

 Comments can be applied to Lists or Items to add information.